zeroandoneme/Exploratory-Data-Analysis/README.md

 ## Overview

 This project demonstrates the use of exploratory data analysis techniques to extract meaningful insights from a dataset.
 The analysis is performed using a Jupyter Notebook, combining data manipulation, visualization, and statistical exploration.
+We pre-process + clean the dataset making it ready for model training.
+The model trained on this dataset will be a mulit-class classifier for 4 different breast cancer types.

 ## Features